Towards Multimodal Graph Large Language Model: Multi-modal graph datasets

 Node classification benchmarks evaluate a model's ability to predict node labels when each node carries multimodal attributes.
-These datasets include: ELE Fashion \cite{zhu2025mosaicmodalitiescomprehensivebenchmark}, a medium-scale e-commerce product graph comprising approximately 97,800 product nodes, each annotated with a product title and a high-resolution image.
+ELE Fashion \cite{zhu2025mosaicmodalitiescomprehensivebenchmark} is a medium-scale e-commerce product graph comprising approximately 97,800 product nodes, each being annotated with a product title and a high-resolution image.
 Books NC \cite{zhu2025mosaicmodalitiescomprehensivebenchmark} includes roughly 685,300 book nodes, each with cover images and descriptions, and is annotated for ten book categories.
 G2MF-Urban \cite{TAO2025104353} is an urban planning graph with about 100,000 street nodes and 2,000,000 edges, where nodes incorporate overhead imagery and Point of Interest (POI) text for functional zone classification.
 In the biomedical domain, the Pan-Cancer Atlas \cite{hoadley2018cell} comprises approximately 11,286 tumor samples across 33 cancer types, profiled by multiple omics assays (mRNA, miRNA, DNA methylation, proteomics, CNV), and is used for pan-cancer molecular subtype classification; each sample is modeled as a node whose features are the concatenated multimodal measurements, with edges encoding biological relations.
 Similarly, TCGA-BRCA \cite{cancer2012comprehensive} contains around 1,084 breast tumor samples assayed on six platforms (genomic, epigenomic, transcriptomic, proteomic) and supports breast cancer subtype classification, also modeling each sample as a node with concatenated multimodal measurements and edges encoding biological relations.
-For emotion analysis, the IEMOCAP database \cite{busso2008iemocap} contains 151 video sessions, encompassing approximately 12 hours of audiovisual data, with 5,816 manually segmented utterances annotated for nine emotion categories along with valence, arousal, and dominance scores, providing synchronized audio, video, and text transcriptions for each utterance.
-MELD \cite{poria2018meld} extends the EmotionLines corpus with 1,433 multi-party dialogues and about 13,000 utterances from the TV series Friends, each labeled with one of seven emotions and sentiment polarity, and provides synchronized text transcripts, audio clips, and video segments for every utterance.
 Additionally, the OMG-NAS framework \cite{Cai_Wang_Li_Zhang_Zhu_2024} evaluates two real-world out-of-distribution benchmarks: the Tencent graph from WeChat official accounts, which includes 8,000 article nodes and 60,000 user-view edges, with each node carrying head images and titles; and the Amazon review graph, featuring 100,000 review nodes and 300,000 co-review edges, combining product images and textual feedback.